tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Some people do Anki first thing in the morning, some spread their reviews throughout the day.

+### Is there a "bare minimum" amount of Anki you would recommend to people who hate Anki?

+There are more people out there who hate Anki than those who like it.
+I somewhat dislike Anki too.
+Since around 2020 Anki has underwent significant changes that outraged the users.
+Many existing add-ons break with each new release.
+Maybe Anki needs to be completely replaced by another SRS.

+I still use Anki because the benefits outweigh the costs.
+If you hate Anki because you dread your reviews, you should just change the settings.
+It is very easy to make Anki unusable by applying the wrong settings.
+Try to find something that works for you.
+On this site you can find my recommended settings.

+The minimum amount of time you need to spend SRSing is highly individual.
+As long as you can finish your daily reviews, learn new cards and add several new cards, you should be fine.

 ### What is a 1T sentence?

 A `1T` (one-target) sentence is a sentence